1858 Exhibition of the Frederick County Agricultural Society Sept.12-14, 2025

 With the Medieval Reenacting Community, we will invite several Archers who will demonstrate a Long Bow Competition as well as hold a 1850’s Civilian Archery Competition

-We recognize that not everyone has or desires a squared away civilian impression.
+We recognize that not everyone has or desires a civilian impression.
 This will be an opportunity to involve these participants as well.

 John Wyman (MD Militia -Rev War up to 1859) will organize the United Guards, the Junior Defenders and the Independent Riflemen.
 He is also attempting to build this same militia for John Brown Raid for NPS.